 GUARANTEE

-Provision of guarantee
+Provision of Guarantee

-Without prejudice to the universal liability to which the assets are subject to by virtue of the provisions established in Section 1,911 of the Spanish Civil Code, which will not be restricted by any provisions contained hereunder, the Guarantor hereby provides a first demand guarantee vis-à-vis Trustee, to secure any and all the Secured Obligations of Linha Universidade under the Indenture.
+Without prejudice to the universal liability to which the assets are subject to by virtue of the provisions established in Section 1,911 of the Spanish Civil Code, which will not be restricted by any provisions contained hereunder, the Guarantor hereby provides a first demand Guarantee vis-à-vis Trustee, to secure any and all the Secured Obligations of Linha Universidade Participações under the Indenture.
 The Guarantor hereby expressly and irrevocably waives any benefits or exceptions it may be entitled to including, without limitation, the benefit of discussion, the benefit of division and the benefit of rank.
-The Guarantor will fulfil its obligation to pay on first demand, even if Linha Universidade refuses to make such payment. [
+The Guarantor will fulfil its obligation to pay on first demand, even if Linha Universidade Participações refuses to make such payment.

 Guarantor as principal debtor

-The Guarantor shall be liable under this guarantee as if it were the sole principal debtor and not merely a surety.
-Accordingly, its obligations shall not be discharged, nor shall its liability be affected, by anything that would not discharge it or affects its liability if it were the sole principal debtor, including (i) any time, indulgence, waiver or consent at any time given to Linha Universidade; (ii) any amendment to any other provisions of this guarantee; (iii) the making or absence of any demand to Linha Universidade for payment; (iv) the enforcement or absence of enforcement of this guarantee; (v) the taking, existence or release of any security, guarantee or indemnity; or (vi) the dissolution, merger, restructuring or reorganisation of Linha Universidade;
+The Guarantor shall be liable under this Guarantee as if it were the sole principal debtor and not merely a surety.
+Accordingly, its obligations shall not be discharged, nor shall its liability be affected, by anything that would not discharge it or affects its liability if it were the sole principal debtor, including (i) any time, indulgence, waiver or consent at any time given to Linha Universidade Participações; (ii) any amendment to any other provisions of this Guarantee; (iii) the making or absence of any demand to Linha Universidade Participações for payment; (iv) the enforcement or absence of enforcement of this Guarantee; (v) the taking, existence or release of any security, guarantee or indemnity; or (vi) the dissolution, merger, restructuring or reorganisation of Linha Universidade Participações;

 Joint and several obligations

-The obligations undertaken by the Guarantor by virtue of this guarantee together with Linha Universidade will be of a joint and several nature to the benefit of Trustee.
+The obligations undertaken by the Guarantor by virtue of this Guarantee together with Linha Universidade Participações will be of a joint and several nature to the benefit of Trustee.

 Guarantor's obligations scope and continuation

-This guarantee will cover any extensions, renewals or amendments of the Secured Obligations contained in the Indenture.
-As a result, the Guarantor's obligations under this guarantee are and shall remain in full force and effect by way of continuing security and will be deemed valid until the Secured Obligations contained in the Indenture are fulfilled or cancelled, including any other obligations novating or replacing the same, subject to an amendment to this guarantee.
+This Guarantee will cover any extensions, renewals or amendments of the Secured Obligations contained in the Indenture.
+As a result, the Guarantor's obligations under this Guarantee are and shall remain in full force and effect by way of continuing security and will be deemed valid until the Secured Obligations contained in the Indenture are fulfilled or cancelled, including any other obligations novating or replacing the same, subject to an amendment to this Guarantee.

-Furthermore, those obligations of the Guarantor are additional to, and not instead of, any security or other guarantee or indemnity at any time existing in favour of any person, whether from the Guarantor or otherwise and may be enforced without first having recourse to Linha Universidade, any other person, any security or any other guarantee or indemnity.
+Furthermore, those obligations of the Guarantor are additional to, and not instead of, any security or other guarantee or indemnity at any time existing in favour of any person, whether from the Guarantor or otherwise and may be enforced without first having recourse to Linha Universidade Participações, any other person, any security or any other guarantee or indemnity.
 The Guarantor irrevocably waives all notices and demands of any kind.

-The Guarantor hereby undertakes to maintain and fulfil this guarantee in the terms and conditions established herein, until Linha Universidade has paid the Secured Obligations pursuant to the Indenture in full.
+The Guarantor hereby undertakes to maintain and fulfil this Guarantee in the terms and conditions established herein, until Linha Universidade Participações has paid the Secured Obligations pursuant to the Indenture in full.

+The existence of any other securities created by Linha Universidade Participações in favor of the debentures’ holders, does not limit their right to enforce this Guarantee and shall not be interpreted as a limitation to the enforcement of this Guarantee.

 Exercise of Guarantor's rights

-Until all the Secured Obligations are settled in full, the Guarantor will not exercise any right it may hold, as a result of fulfilling its obligations under this guarantee.
-In particular, it will not exercise any right to receive indemnification from Linha Universidade or subrogate in any rights against Trustee.
+Until all the Secured Obligations are settled in full, the Guarantor will not exercise any right it may hold, as a result of fulfilling its obligations under this Guarantee.
+In particular, it will not exercise any right to receive indemnification from Linha Universidade Participações or subrogate in any rights against Trustee.

 Liquidation